 It shouldn't.
 Worker's compensation and insurance must be used before federal funds go to 9/11 health care.

 No. While the New York/New Jersey area had the largest number of people affected, people from all over the country came to New York to help in the rescue and recovery effort.
 Ten thousand (10,000) WTC Health Registry enrollees (nearly 15% of the total) live outside the New York/New Jersey area.
 In fact, WTC Health Registry enrollees live in almost every Congressional district, reflecting the breadth of the nation’s emergency response to the terrorist attacks, as well as the re-location of many Americans who were directly exposed to the WTC collapse.
-Find more information (PDF).
+Enrollee population throughout the United States (PDF).

 The WTC Health Program establishes a nationwide network of providers to monitor and treat BOTH responders and survivors no matter where they live now.